 2021 calls for a fresh start for obvious reasons and your social media should not be exempt from that.

-Colours affect the way people perceive your brand and it’s scientifically proven that different shades can bring different moods to your content, based on the historical and general associations with that colour.
+Colors affect the way people perceive your brand and it’s scientifically proven that different shades can bring different moods to your content, based on the historical and general associations with that color.

-For example, the colour red is considered an eye-catching and passionate colour that asserts dominance and establishes power, while brown is an earthy colour sometimes perceived as dull and unsophisticated.
+For example, the color red is considered an eye-catching and passionate color that asserts dominance and establishes power, while brown is an earthy color sometimes perceived as dull and unsophisticated.

-These meanings can be manipulated based on the accompanying colours and other elements used in your posts.
+These meanings can be manipulated based on the accompanying colors and other elements used in your posts.

 Here are our top choices:

 The highly-anticipated moment of Pantone announcing their color of the year for 2021 came with a surprise: this year it’s a combination of two.

 The PANTONE 13-0647 Illuminating and PANTONE 17-5104 Ultimate Gray create an uplifting yet fresh and clean combination to use in your social media visuals.

 Chosen as colors that complement each other to symbolize the hard times of last year, yellow and grey are long known to be a great pair and these two shades work together perfectly.

 Aegean Teal is a mid-tone blue-green shade that brings harmony and elegance whilst symbolising hope and trust.